bitool-projects/Sales-data-analysis-1/Readme.md

 # Sales Data analysis

-This Project Create a dashboard for Sales Data analysis.
+This Project Create a dashboard in Power BI for Sales Data analysis by Montu Chavda Bsc.
+Fintech.

 ## Table of Contents
 - [Screenshots](#screenshots)